 Backgammon is a game of skill and luck.
 When players are evenly matched, backgammon becomes a game of probability.
-The player that has the better understanding of probability will generally come out on top.
-As a result, in the long term the better player will generally win.
+The player that has a better understanding of probability will generally come out on top.
+As a result, in the long term, the better player will generally win.
 However, in the short term games can be won purely on luck.

 The table in the image below shows the standard opening rolls and gives the probability of specific rolls.
 Understanding these numbers is crucial when planning moves to hit your opponents pieces or for returning checkers to the board.
 The image can be downloaded in PDF format below:

 Know your numbers

 If you want to become a better player you need to know your numbers.
 This is because the game has a mathematical element that is crucial to success.
 Refer to the table above during practice until all of the numbers have been committed to memory.
 At the very least you need to remember:

 36: Possible rolls of two dice.

 11: Rolls that contain a specific number (31%).